khudgins/documentation/automation/overview/dependencies.rst

 Establish Dependencies
 ----------------------

-A dependency is a logical connection between services that tells enStratus about the relationship two services have.
+A dependency is a logical connection between services that tells Enstratius about the relationship two services have.
 Here, we've established a dependency relationship between the top (application) tier and the database service's datasource.